marcelbeumer/tiny-state-store/README.md

 Creates new store with initial state.
 Takes optional parameters:

-- `onChange?: (state: State, oldState: State) => void`: function called when the state changed.
-Here you can wire in your own bizz logic, event emitters, etc.
+- `onChange?: (state: State, prevState: State) => void`: function called when the state object changed
-- `mergeFn?: (a: State, b: PartialDeep<State>): [State, HasChanged]`.
-Can be used to override the merge function used when setting state to do something else than a basic shallow merge.
-Requires you to return an array with the state and a boolean indicating if the state actually changed (and onChange should be called).
+- `mergeFn?: (a: State, b: StateUpdate): State`.
+Can be used to override the default shallow merge function.
+When the returned state object does not equal the current object (`===`) onChange will be triggered.

 #### `store.getState(): State`